 Freshwater weeds are difficult to eradicate once established, but are possible to control.
-Before you start thooughly check the waterway's adjacent areas and inflows to see if the infestation has spread.
+Before you start thoroughly check the waterway's adjacent areas and inflows to see if the infestation has spread.

 As most aquatic weeds grow from fragments, start control at the upstream end of the infestation.
 In narrow waterways you can reduce the growth of aquatic weeds with riparian planting to reduce light levels.

-- Physical control: Remove the weeds by digging and rakig them up.
+- Physical control: Remove the weeds by digging and raking them up.
 Dispose of them on land so they dry up and die.
 Follow up regularly to remove growth.

 - Bottom lining (small ponds): If possible, lower the water level and cover the infestation with black polythene or weedmat (weighted down) for about three months.

-- Biological control: Grass carp can be used as a weed controll agent in some cases.
+- Biological control: Grass carp can be used as a weed control agent in some cases.
 This requires a permit - contact the Department of Conservation for more information.